repinek/fallguys-frida-modmenu/README.md

 ### Teleports
 - Teleport To Finish or Crown
-- Teleport To Random Player
-- Teleport To Bubble, Active Button or Score Zone
+- Teleport To Bubble or Active Button

 ### Other
 - View Names Shortcut